Carreau/phd-dissertation/parts/part5.rst

 In :num:`Figure #oocytewt` a typical mouse oocyte is presented where the nucleus can be seen to be positioned at the center of the cell.
-Current questions in this system relate to the mechanical processes during meiosis such as the chromosome migration, the assymetric cell division and the positioning of organelles by the dynamic remodelling of the actin network.
+Current questions in this system relate to the mechanical processes during meiosis such as the chromosome migration, the asymmetric cell division and the positioning of organelles by the dynamic remodelling of the actin network.
 While our team did active and passive microrheology measurements on the timescales or 10 seconds, I developed a method that is suitable for longer timescales in the order of minutes, that are more relevant for the process of meiosis.